 Student Loan Disability Hardship

 The US Department of Education has a Student Loan Disability Hardship due to permanent and total disability.
 The US Department of Education defines total and permanent disability as the inability to work and earn money because of an injury or illness.
 The illness or disability must continue indefinitely or result in death.
-To qualify you must submit a physician’s certification of total and permanent disability.
-The physician must certify that you are 100 percent disabled according to the definition of disability above.

 Before awarding total and permanent disability, student loans have a temporary conditional disability discharge (CDD) status.
 The borrower’s physician certified his or her TPD application for three years.
 During this period, you don’t have to pay the principal or interest.
 If you continue to meet the total-and-permanent disability requirements during, and at the end of the three-year conditional period, your loan qualifies for cancelation.

-If at any time during this conditional disability discharge period the borrower does not meet either of these two requirements, then the borrower’s loan(s) or TEACH Grant service obligation(s) will be reinstated.
+If the borrower does not meet either requirement during the period then the loan(s) are reinstated.
 The borrower will be required to make payments or fulfill his or her TEACH Grant service obligation.
 Veterans qualify for a permanent disability discharge under a separate process that does not require the conditional discharge period.

 To begin the application process, the borrower must complete Section 1 of the Discharge Application: Total and Permanent Disability and sign and date the application in Section 3.
 The borrower will then need to have his or her physician complete Section 4 of the form.
 The borrower should make sure that the physician completes this section of the application thoroughly.

 When applying for a TPD discharge can be found at the borrower responsibilities for discharge section of this site.
 Frequently Asked Questions for Borrowers and a description of the TPD process are also available.